 In addition to the weekly group long run, participants also receive guidance on what to do on their own for days the group does not meet.
 Optional evening track/speed workouts are planned on weekday evenings at 6:30 PM throughout most of the program.
-(Speed workouts may change venues or end in the fall when light, team practices and field usage, etc., can cause conflicts.)
+(Speed workouts may change venues or end in the early spring when team practices and field usage, etc., can cause conflicts.)
 Beginners may choose to skip speed sessions, but all are invited to attend them.
 Speed sessions are slated for:

 - Arlington on Wednesdays (at W-L HS at 6:30 PM);

 - Ashburn on Tuesdays (at Stone Bridge HS at 6:30 PM);